 Recording precipitation automatically has the advantage that it can provide better time resolution than manual measurements, and it is possible to reduce the evaporation and wetting losses.
 These readings are of course subject to the wind effects discussed in section 6.4.

 Three types of automatic precipitation recorders are in general use, namely the weighing-recording type, the tilting or tipping-bucket type, and the float type.
-Only the weighing type is satisfactory for measuring all kinds of precipitation, the use of the other two types being for the most part limited to the measurement of rainfall. ome new automatic gauges that measure precipitation without using moving parts are available.
-These gauges use devices such as capacitance probes, pressure transducers, and optical or small radar devices to provide an electronic signal that is proportional to the precipitation equivalent.
+Only the weighing type is satisfactory for measuring all kinds of precipitation, while the use of the other two types being for the most part limited to the measurement of rainfall.
+Some otherautomatic gauges that measure precipitation without using moving parts are also available.
+These gauges use devices such as capacitance sensors, pressure transducers, acoustic and optical sensors, or small radar devices to provide an electronic signal that is proportional to the precipitation equivalent.
 The clock device that times intervals and dates the time record is a very important component of the recorder.

 Because of the high variability of precipitation intensity over a 1 min timescale, a single 1 min rainfall intensity value is not representative of a longer time period.
 Therefore, 1 min rainfall intensity should not be used in a temporal sampling scheme, such as one synoptic measurement every one or three hours.
 Very good time synchronization, better than 10 s, is required between the reference time and the different instruments of the observing station.

 6.5.1 Weighing-recording gauge